JoaquimXG/podcolours.co.uk/README.md

   - Port to connect to MongoDB server
 - MONGODATABASE
   - MongoDB database name

+#### Secrets

 - SESSIONSECRET
   - Secret for encryption sessions
+- SMTPSECRET (REQUIRED)
+  - Password for relay SMTP server
+- MONGOUSER
+  - Username for authenticating to mongodb
+- MONGOPASSWORD
+  - Password for authenticating to mongodb
+- AUTHSOURCE
+  - MongoDB database where authenticating user is based

 ### Option 1 - Local MongoDB